omraval18/VirtualDOM/README.md

 #

 This is a Implementation of the Virtual DOM used in every browser.
-You can run test the code from `dist` folder.
+You can run the code from `dist` folder.